 An unweighted GPA is an average of your scores from each class on a four-point scale.
 Unweighted GPAs range from 4.0 to under 1.0.
 A weighted GPA considers your average grade and the difficulty of your classes.
 A weighted GPA boosts your average by adding extra points for honors or Advanced Placement courses.

-Otterbein University is test optional.
+Otterbein University is a test optional school.
 Test optional schools allow students to choose if they want to submit ACT or SAT scores with their applications or not.

 On the SAT Math Section, 25% of Otterbein University students scored 613 or higher and 75% of students scored 510 or higher.
 On the SAT Critical Reading section (formerly called the Verbal section), 25% of Otterbein University students scored 613 or higher, and 75% scored a 510 or higher.